Where to stay in Brisbane? Discover the best areas to stay in Brisbane, including a cost of travel analysis of the capital of Queensland.

 Brisbane city is the 13th most expensive city in the world to live in.
 In national terms, it is the second most expensive city in Australia, just behind Sydney.
 Expect to spend $250 per day on transportation, food, accommodation and entertainment while here.

-However, there are a few tricks when it comes to saving money while travelling in Brisbane.
+However, there are a few tricks when it comes to saving money while travelling around the city.
 When it comes to transportation, purchase a GoCard.
 This will save you 30% on each trip.
 You can also save an additional 20% by travelling during off-peak hours which are between 8:30 am-3:30 pm or after 7 pm on weekdays.
 Otherwise, look out for the CityHopper ferry which offers free rides along Brisbane River.

 Best Months to Visit Brisbane